savaspar/ha_adaptive_clima/CONTRIBUTING.md

 2. If you have a patch, paste the relevant diff/snippet in the thread or link to a commit in your own copy.
 3. I will apply changes manually and publish updates through the official repository/HACS.

-By submitting code or patches, you agree that your contribution may be incorporated into the project and licensed under the same terms as the repository `LICENSE`.
+By submitting code, patches, documentation, translations, or other content, you agree that your contribution may be incorporated into the project and licensed under the same terms as the repository `LICENSE`.